 You aren't going to explore every option for preparing and printing a worksheet in this lesson.
-Printing is such a huge subject that a whole session is dedicated to it in the Essential Skills book in this series (in Session Seven: Printing Your Work).
+If you progress to the Essential Skills book in this series, you'll find a whole session dedicated to more advanced printing techniques in: Session Seven: Printing Your Work.